 Wetsus is a facilitating intermediary for trend-setting know-how development and uses a unique innovation model.
 Wetsus’ main activity is the coordination of a world leading research program.
 The inspiring and multidisciplinary collaboration between companies and research institutes in Wetsus results in innovations that contribute significantly to the solution of the global water problems.

-Wetsus’ distinguishing key success factors are: high trust cooperation through relatively small research theme, high commitment through long term cooperation contracts with companies and secondment agreements with universities, sharing of multidisciplinary knowledge from universities and companies in an idea driven program, strong involvement of SME’s, independent meeting place for scientists from all over Europe.
+Wetsus’ distinguishing key success factors are: High trust cooperation through relatively small research themes, high commitment through long term cooperation contracts with companies and secondment agreements with universities, sharing of multidisciplinary knowledge from universities and companies in an idea driven program, strong involvement of SME’s, independent meeting place for scientists from all over Europe and valorization and commercialization support from WaterCampus Leeuwarden.

-With regard to involvement in policy and programs for innovation, Wetsus is active on regional (smart regional specialization in the Northern Netherlands), national (direct involvement in national topsector Water & Maritime and TKI water technology) and European level (ERRIN Working Groups, Water Europe Working Group Resource Recovery, EIT Raw Materials, Water4All, Interreg, COSME, Horizon2020, LIFE, Erasmus+, etc).
+With regard to involvement in policy and programs for innovation, Wetsus is active on regional (smart regional specialization in the Northern Netherlands), national (direct involvement in national topsector Water & Maritime and TKI water technology) and European level (Water Europe Working Group Resource Recovery, ERRIN Working Group Water, Horizon Europe, EIT Raw Materials, Water4All partnership, Interreg, LIFE, Erasmus, etc).

 In addition to Wetsus’ research role, Wetsus also fulfills two other main functions.